canonical/landscape-charm/README.md

 Ubuntu Advantage support service, Landscape brings you intuitive systems management tools combined with world-class support.

-This charm will deploy the dedicated version of Landsacpe (LDS), and needs to be connected to other charms to be fully functional.
+This charm will deploy the dedicated version of Landscape (LDS), and needs to be connected to other charms to be fully functional.
 Example deployments are given below.